Gabo46/seminar-project/README.md

 ### Referenzen

-C. Charrier, L. Maloney, H. Cherifi, and K. Knoblauch, "Maximum likelihood difference scaling of image quality in compression-degraded images," J. Opt.
-Soc.
-Am.
-A  24, 3418-3426 (2007).
+Charrier, C., Maloney, L. T., Cherifi, H., & Knoblauch, K. (2007).
+Maximum likelihood difference scaling of image quality in compression-degraded images. _JOSA A, 24_(11), 3418-3426.

+Ledig, C., Theis, L., Huszár, F., Caballero, J., Cunningham, A., Acosta, A., ... & Shi, W. (2017).
+Photo-realistic single image super-resolution using a generative adversarial network.
+In _Proceedings of the IEEE conference on computer vision and pattern recognition_ (pp. 4681-4690).